nikeshthapa255/coding-practice/notes/flashcard.md

     - quick learner
 7. Ask more questions
 8. Don't miss silly edge cases like - if empty case, equals to count case.

+- work on implementation thought or basic pointer and then approach the problem
+    - ambiguities- till what level should i look for sudo code

+- write a working solution with test cases only

+- learn how to create test cases
+    - edge cases -
+    - one averge or long cases that will test all my working cases